A Digital Nomad Guide to Athens

 The cost of living in Greece is substantially lower than in other capitals of Western European countries and if you earn at least 1.500 euros you can have a good time.

 I also used to find easily fresh, great-quality ingredients in grocery stores and weekly farmers markets.
 And if you’d rather not cook, living in Athens offers the added benefit of having a more international selection of restaurants to choose from.
 Even with Michelin stars!

 People have strong traditional values and a powerful sense of pride in their culture.
 That’s bad and good, it depends how you look at it.
 One of the most challenging aspects for me was that traditional gender roles are still the norm and women are expected to work but also to take on their traditional household responsibilities like cleaning, cooking, caring for children.
 There are certain things that a lady should not do and others that are proper to women.

 Greece is also known for its breathtaking landscapes and monuments.
 The rich history of Greece is evoked in every corner of Athens by the remnants of classical architecture that adorn the ancient city.
 Every day off is a day of exploration or relaxing on a café terrace overlooking the Acropolis.
 If you do this at least once a week it means that you start to understand Greeks.

-Places to Work in Athens
+Work in Athens

 One advantage of Greece’s challenging economy was the rise of startups and shared workspaces where you can also rent private offices.
 This type of office allows you to rent a space with all the infrastructure, services and amenities so that you can dedicate yourself completely to your work and not have to worry about configuring, managing, committing or facing the expenses of your workspace.